Menu

 Book Bags

 Reading book bags are expected to be in every day to take important letters home.
 We may also listen to your child read their home reading book on any day and record this in their reading record so this is needed in school daily.
-Two reading books will be sent home every Friday: a phonics book for your child to read aloud and a story book that can be read to the child by an adult.
-It is important that children are read with daily at home and in school.
-Children should read their phonics book every day, so that the book becomes familiar and your child becomes more confident reading it each time to build up their reading fluency.
+Two reading books will be sent home every Friday: a phonics book for your child to read aloud and a story book from the library that can be read to the child by an adult or, if able, read themselves.

 Harder to Read and Spell flashcards